rkorlepa/iLab/README.md

 # iLab

-This project has the checkin for frontend and backend code for analysis.
+This project has the details for frontend to add switches/testbed to DB and backend code for analysis.
 Frontend code is developed using javascript, php and mysql.
 Backend code is completely based of python and mysql.

 #### For installing or bringing up ilab in production